 On request, we also carry out examinations of species contained in the Red List of Endangered Species and create faunistic surveys.

 If these species occur within FFH (under the Habitat Directive) or bird sanctuaries, a FFH (preliminary) examination or is furthermore required which may integrate the needs of specific species protection.
 An SPA can also be created as part of an environmental impact assessment.

 Construction and industrial projects may pose an intervention in nature and landscape.
 This refers amongst others to any changes affecting the shape or use of areas (soil sealing), or changes in the groundwater level associated with the active soil layer.
 According to Section 15 of the German Federal Nature Conservation Act (BNatSchG), the intervening party shall be obligated to compensate for any unavoidable adverseeffects (compensation measures) or to substitute them in some other way (substitutionmeasures).

 Whether compensation measures are required and to what extent, or if a monetary substitution is possible or an eco-account can be used, will be determined in an intervention-offset balance and a respective report will be created.

 Please note: In general, the long-term suitability of the measures must be evidenced (monitoring).

-Until the adoption of the German Federal Compensation Ordinance - BKompV (a draft of the BkompV has been tabled since 2013!), appropriate local guidelines (e.g. compensation regulations in Hesse, the guidelines for the implementation of impact regulations in Brandenburg, the guidelines for environmental impact assessment in North Rhine-Westphalia etc.) shall be adhered to when assessing the environmental impact and determining the scope of compensation measures.
+The German Federal Compensation Ordinance - BKompV and appropriate local guidelines (e.g. compensation regulations in Hesse, the guidelines for the implementation of impact regulations in Brandenburg, the guidelines for environmental impact assessment in North Rhine-Westphalia etc.) shall be adhered to when assessing the environmental impact and determining the scope of compensation measures.

 Should you have any queries or should you be in need of an assessment under above regulations, please feel free to contact us.